aws-solutions/machine-to-cloud-connectivity-framework/README.md

-## Machine To Cloud Connectivity Framework
+## Machine To Cloud Connectivity Solution

-AWS offers the Machine to Cloud Connectivity (M2C2) framework to help customers connect factory equipment such as PLCs, CNC Machines, OPC DA servers more easily and securely.
+AWS offers the Machine to Cloud Connectivity (M2C2) solution to help customers connect factory equipment such as PLCs, CNC Machines, OPC DA servers more easily and securely.
 This solution provides a framework to define communication with factory equipment from the AWS cloud.
 This solution is designed to work out-of-the-box to